usbong/documentation/Usbong/R&D/Notes/ComputerInteractiveLessonsLearned/SeikenDensetsu2.md

 --> When Unit hits spikes, All members are taken by the 死神 (shinigami; i.e. Death God);<br/>
 --> where: they are NEVER to be seen again; End.<br/>
 --> Use Popoi's ダイヤミサイル (daiya misairu) Magic Attack to hit center EYE with over 130damage.<br/>
---> Magic Attack received as assistance from Earth Spirit Ghost, No-mu<br/>
+--> Magic Attack received as assistance from Earth's Spirit Ghost, No-mu<br/>
 --> With 3 hits, CAN defeat Monster Wall;<br/>
 --> reminder: Magic Power quickly becomes empty, i.e. zero, if often used in journey before BOSS Battle<br/>
 --> bring: 魔法のくるみ (mahou no kurumi; binhi ng patakaran ng himala) to restore empty Magic Power as explained by [Computer Manual](https://www.nintendo.co.jp/clvs/manuals/ja/pdf/CLV-P-VABRJ.pdf)<br/>